 The Mechyrdian military, at the time, was organized into per-sector Polemarchies (Mec. pólemarhstuon, singular pólemarhstuo), each led by a Marshal (Mec. marsčal, plural marsčala) directly appointed by the Sector Governor, rather than the per-planet Chapters used today.
 This arrangement was part of what led to disaster, as the military might of an entire sector was concentrated in the hands of a single, corruptible person.
 The reason why the military was reformed to use Chapters instead of Polemarchies was because of the Ferthlon Insurrection and the damage it had on Mechyrdia.

-In early 154 UC, the entire Ferthlon sector was yanked out of temporal sync with Mechyrdia by a bulkspace anomaly.
+In early 154 UC (2794 AD), the entire Ferthlon sector was yanked out of temporal sync with Mechyrdia by a bulkspace anomaly.

-In late 154 UC, only four months after its disappearance, the Ferthlon sector returned to sync with Mechyrdia.
+In late 154 UC (2794 AD), only four months after its disappearance, the Ferthlon sector returned to sync with Mechyrdia.
 While four months had passed for Mechyrdia, over four decades had passed for the people of Ferthlon.

 At first, the people of Ferthlon seemed ecstatic to return to Mechyrdia.
 The Marshal of the Golden Guard (the polemarchy tied to Ferthlon), Phanaius Lykaius, personally greeted the Chancellor and Prime Minister in a political summit.
-Unbeknownst to the Mechyrdian leadership, Phanaius secretly renounced his oath of service to Mechyrdia and was already planning to declare independence.
+Unbeknownst to the Mechyrdian leadership, Phanaius secretly renounced his oath of service to Mechyrdia and was already planning to declare a revolutionary war.

 Swaying the People